yaakov-h/Notepad.Extensions.Logging/README.md

 }
 ```

-3. Open a new Notepad window.
+3. Open a new Notepad, Notepad++, or Notepad2 window.
 4. Run your application.

 ## Source Material